 4525-47a Avenue, Red Deer, AB T4N 6Z6

-The Red Deer Museum + Art Gallery is a wonderful resource for object-based learning.
-Many everyday items from the past such as kitchen tools, household items, toys, military equipment, fur trade items, Indigenous tools, and photographs all highlight our regional history, tell personal stories or share insights into day-to-day life long ago.
+The Red Deer Museum + Art Gallery’s MAG Central is an engaging resource for object-based learning.
+Many everyday items from the past such as household objects, toys, military equipment, fur trade items, Indigenous tools, and photographs all highlight our regional history, tell personal stories or share insights into day-to-day life long ago.

 1. Offers a sensory experience; and stimulates curiosity.